Top of the page

 You may be able to return to a desk job or your normal routine in a few days.
-But if you do physical labour, it may be as long as 2 months before you can go back to work.
+But if you do physical labour, it may be a few weeks to a few months before you can go back to work.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.